Innovations in Care

 Children and adults with muscular dystrophy, ALS and related diseases that limit muscle strength and mobility are at increased risk of serious and possibly life-threatening complications from the flu, so it's important that everyone stays informed and takes steps to protect themselves and their families.
 To get started, we've gathered the following information, recommended guidelines and resources to help keep you informed.

-It's hard to believe that flu season is upon us, but since it's that time of year again, I want you to know that MDA is here to help by providing information and resources.
-Influenza — both the seasonal and H1N1 varieties — can cause serious and sometimes life-threatening illness for those affected by muscular dystrophy, ALS and related neuromuscular diseases that limit muscle strength and mobility.
+Influenza can cause serious and sometimes life-threatening illness for those affected by muscular dystrophy, ALS and related neuromuscular diseases that limit muscle strength and mobility.
 That's why it's so important to be proactive and take the necessary precautions to stay healthy.
 To help you get started, we have provided the following information and resources.

-Also, if you’ve avoided seasonal influenza vaccines in the past because of an egg allergy, be sure to speak with your physician about updated recommendations for the 2017-2018 flu season.
+Also, if you've avoided seasonal influenza vaccines in the past because of an egg allergy, be sure to speak with your physician about updated recommendations.

 Of course, it's important to check with your doctor before obtaining any vaccine, especially if you're affected by myasthenia gravis, polymyositis, dermatomyositis, or if you're taking immune-suppressing medications such as corticosteroids (e.g., prednisone, deflazacort, prednisolone).